vanaigr/LumaflyKnight/README.md

 By default, after releasing lumafiles from an object, it will remain in its "after" state even after a room transition.
 This can be disabled by setting `"permanentLumaflyRelease": false` in the mod's global settings.

+All config options mentioned above are also available in the in-game menu at Options > Mods > LumaflyKnight Options.

 Loosely based on [GrassyKnight](https://github.com/itsjohncs/GrassyKnight).